ejholmes/libopenfocus/README.md

 Usage
 -----
-The follow shows a simple example of how to use the library in a C/C++ application.
+The following shows a simple example of how to use the library in a C/C++ application.

 **C++**